 Negotiation with providers to convert consumable values to pesos (pesify).
-Two years ago, the Group began negotiating with its suppliers to translate the value of contracts to pesos to the extent possible.
+Three years ago, the Group began negotiating with its suppliers to translate the value of contracts to pesos to the extent possible.
 Consequently, certain programmers have changed their rates to pesos to ensure that everyone has greater certainty of business in terms of costs and that their channels continue to be included in the programming.
 The Group has also negotiated with technology suppliers so that maintenance involving labor is denominated in Mexican pesos.
-As a general result, the Group lowered its exposition rates from 12% or 13% of operating expenses to 5% or 6%.
-In the same way, the three-year Maintenance contract with Cisco de México for 21 million dollars was transferred to pesos and is valid from April 2020 to March 2023.
+As a general result, since 2020 the Group lowered its exposition rates from 12% to 13% of operating expenses to 5% or 6%.
+In the same way, the three-year Maintenance contract with Cisco de México for 21 million dollars was transferred to pesos and valid from April 2020 to March 2023, as at that date, annual maintenance contract renewals will be made with quarterly payments, through commercial credits.

-If as at December 31, 2021 and 2020 the Mexican peso had been devalued 10% in relation to the U.S. dollar, and the other variables had remained constant, the profit for the year after taxes would have dropped by \$80,223 and \$195,491, respectively, primarily as a result of the profits/losses in the translation of accounts payable to suppliers and foreign currency assets who perform their transactions in U.S. dollars.
+If as at December 31, 2022 and 2021 the Mexican peso had been devalued 10% in relation to the U.S. dollar, and the other variables had remained constant, the profit for the year after taxes would have dropped by \$15,824 and \$80,223, respectively, primarily as a result of the profits/losses in the translation of accounts payable to suppliers and foreign currency assets who perform their transactions in U.S. dollars.

-As at December 31, 2021 and 2020, the Company had the following monetary assets and liabilities in thousands of U.S. dollars:
+As at December 31, 2022, and 2021, the Company had the following monetary assets and liabilities in thousands of U.S. dollars:

 thousands of U.S. dollars

-2021 2020
+2022 2021

-\$ 84,659 122,006
+Assets \$ 53,091 84,659

-(45,551) (23,963)
+Liabilities (61,264) (45,551)

-\$ 39,108 98,043
+Net position \$ (8,173) 39,108

-· \$ 84,659 (45,551)

-The exchange rates used in the different translation processes in relation to the reporting currency as at December 31, 2021 and 2020 are as follows:
+The exchange rates used in the different translation processes in relation to the reporting currency as at December 31, 2022 and 2021 are as follows:

 Exchange rate

-Currency 2021 2020
+Currency 2022 2021

-United States of America U.S. dollar \$ 20.5157 19.9352
+United States of America U.S. dollar \$ 19.3615 20.5157